Event storming is fun! Running a successful workshop requires preparation and understanding of the Event Storming process.

 The person taking on the role of Event Storming Master does not need to be the project Scrum Master or Technical Lead - as long as they know and understand the Event Storming concepts and discovery steps then they can run the workshop.

 It is important to invite the right people to the workshop.
-Missing key participants or having too many participants
+It is a problem if you're missing key participants or having too many participants.

 Depending on the size and complexity of the project you would typically need between 2 to 4 hours for a good Event Storming workshop session.